-In this bus active power and reactive volt amperes are specified.
+In this bus, active power and reactive volt amperes are specified.
 Buses with neither generator nor load may be considered as load buses.
-If any bus in a power system has both load and generator, then the load is generally treated as negative generation.
+If any bus in a power system has both load and generator, then the load is treated as the negative generation.

-The voltage of the slack bus is taken as reference and thus its angle is equal to zero.
-Generally the bus connected to the largest generating station is selected as the slack bus.
+The voltage of the slack bus is taken as the reference, and thus its angle is equal to zero.
+The bus connected to the largest generating station is selected as the slack bus.
 This bus is numbered as bus 1.
 In load flow problem the single phase representation with positive sequence network is used since power system is usually balanced under normal condition of operation.

-The load flow problem has a following solution.
+The load flow problem has the following solution.

 - Consider some values of all the unknown values.
 It is good to set all the voltage angle to zero value and all the voltage magnitude to 1 per unit value.

 - Solve the load flow equations using all the values of voltages, angle and magnitude.

 - Solve and update the changes of the values of the voltage and magnitude.

 - Stopping condition is checked, if fulfilled, then the process is stopped otherwise repeat the steps again.